-The city of Athens, with the long history of 3,000 years, is loaded with wonderful museums that cover every period of the vast Greek civilization.
+The city of Athens, with a long history of 3,000 years, is loaded with wonderful museums that cover every period of the vast Greek civilization.
 Museums in Athens vary in many types, from archaeological museums to art galleries.

 Fascinating collections of artworks, marvelous ancient findings, and impressive rare objects are all showcased in the several art galleries and museums, which attract thousands of visitors each year, not only because of the cultural wealth they present, but also because of the delightful and educational, sometimes interactive, displays.